Zugbrain/ZUG/README.md

 # ZUG

 This script parses and modifies [Legacy Players](http://legacyplayers.info/) log files (server: Turtle WoW (1.16.1)).
-Its goal is twofold: to fix inconsistencies and omissions in the parsing process, and to report key data to more accurately assess players' performance.
+Its goal is twofold: to fix inconsistencies and omissions in the Legacy Players parsing process, and to report key data to more accurately assess players' performance.

 This is my first shell script.
 I don't have tons of time to work on this.
 Temper your expectations.

 ## INSTRUCTIONS
+You will need a Linux environment.

 1. Move your log file (must be named `WoWCombatLog.txt`) into the `input` directory.
-1. In the project directory (`ZUG`), run:
+1. In the main directory (`ZUG`), run:
 ```sh
 ./zug.sh
 ```